truenas/documentation/content/TrueCommand/Alerts/AlertManage.md

 ![AlertRules](/images/TrueCommand/2.0/AlertRules.png "Alert Rules")

 Details about each TrueCommand alert rule are shown on this page, including which user account created the rule.
-Alert rules can be activated, suspended, edited, or deleted by either an administrator account or the account that created the rule.
+Users can activate, suspend, edit, or delete alert rules using either an administrator account, or the account that created the rule.

-New TrueCommand alert rules can be created to monitor a wide variety of system information and generate a TrueCommand alert if specific conditions occur.
+Users can create new TrueCommand alert rules to monitor a wide variety of system information and generate a TrueCommand alert if specific conditions occur.
 To create a new alert rule, click **+ NEW ALERT RULE** and follow the creation wizard:

 ![AlertRulesCreate](/images/TrueCommand/2.0/AlertRulesCreate.png "Create new Alert Rule")